Blacktre33/BioTrakr/packages/types/README.md

-# @medasset/types
+# @biotrakr/types

-Shared TypeScript interfaces and utility unions for the MedAsset Pro ecosystem.
+Shared TypeScript interfaces and utility unions for the BioTrakr ecosystem.
 Centralising the data contracts keeps the NestJS API, Next.js web app, and future mobile clients aligned with the Prisma data model while providing security-oriented primitives (`AuthenticatedUser`, `Permission`,